Cost to Move a Radiator

 radiator

-It may surprise you to learn that moving a radiator won’t hurt your budget hugely.
-In the majority of cases, moving a radiator is a straightforward job that most plumbers can complete in a short space of time.
+Moving a radiator won’t hurt your budget hugely - in the majority of cases, moving a radiator is a straightforward job that most plumbers can complete in a short space of time.

 Is under the window the best place in a lounge to put a radiator?

-"Best place would usually be underneath the window but this all depends if you currently have anything there also try not to block with furniture as this could reduce the heat you’ll be getting in that room Thanks Jake"
+"Best place would usually be underneath the window but this all depends if you currently have anything there also try not to block with furniture as this could reduce the heat you’ll be getting in that room."

 Moving a Radiator Prices